 - What is the level of my coverage?

 If you are planning to hit the slopes, or go hiking or kayaking, make sure that your insurance covers you.
 Most insurance companies will have an additional premium for covering you for extra activities.
 Who knew that cage shark diving isn’t included in the basic cover!?

 - Am I covered for trips outside of Canada?

+Some insurers have a limit on trips to your home country, others only allow a couple, and some enable unlimited trips back and forth.
 Whether you plan to stay in Canada or visit home regularly, find out how your insurer covers you for home visits.

 - Is there any excess?

+You need to know how much you have to put out of your pocket to make a claim.
 The best coverages are no excess ones- but usually, you will have to pay a bit more for these.

 - Are your items and luggage covered?